Some young people worry about staying safe. Overall, Oxfordshire is a safe county, and violent crimes are rare. But incidents and accidents do happen.

 - Make sure your mobile phone is charged and on

-If you are using taxis, pre-book, phone a verified number or use licensed vehicles from a taxi stand.
+If you are using taxis, pre-book, and always use licensed vehicles.

 Find out more: Using public transport safely is a skill for life.
 Find out more about travel safety.

 For over 18s, drinking alcohol may be part of an evening out.
-Drinking impairs your judgement, and makes you more likely to take risks and less aware of your surroundings.
+But drinking is risky.
 Plan your route home carefully, and make sure you look out for your friends.

 Crucial: Try to avoid routes home which take you past risks like dangerous roads and rivers.